stephshawbeamery/connect4/README.md

 - players play pieces sequentially
 - the game identifies winning turns and ends at that point

+As a stretch goal, consider how you might adapt your code to support the following features:

+- Connect "n" (e.g. Connect 5, Connect 1000, etc)
+- Variable grid size (e.g. a 10 x 10 grid, a 1 x 100 grid)

 #### Top tips

 - Don't worry, we don't expect you to complete all of the tasks within the allotted time.
 We're much more interested to see how you approach and break down the problem.